SahneeDEV/sahnee-bot/README.md

 ## 2. Commands
 * `/warn @UserName "Your reason here! <optional http/s link>"` - Issues a warning to the given user.
 The user will also be notified personally about their most evil transgression.
+* `/warn @Role "Your reason here! <optional http/s link>"` - Issues a warning to all users in the given group.
+All users will also be notified personally.
 * `/unwarn @UserName "Your reason here! <optional http/s link>"` - Revokes a warning from the given user.
 The user will also be notified personally.
 * `/unwarn @UserName` - Revokes a warning from the given user.
 This allows for not giving a reason why the user has been unwarned.
 The user will also be notified personally.
+* `/unwarn @Role <optional "Your reason here!">` - Revokes a warning from all users in the given group.
+A reason doesn't have to be provided.
 * `/warnall "Your reason here! <optional http/s link>"` - Issues a warning to all users and bots on your server.
 * `/warnhistory @UserName` - Shows the warning history for the given user.
 The default amount is `10`.
 It can be changes via the configuration file
 * `/warnhistory @UserName <Amount>` - Does the same as the default command but shows a custom amount of historical entries.